lokyshin/Cisco-IPSec-VPN-Install/README.md

 So enjoy it if you have one VPS with XEN/KVM/OpenVZ.

 Tips: This code supports the following servers: Linode/DigitalOcean/Bandwagonhost/AWS and more.
+Pls remember, you must run this codes with your root user.